Elevatorisbest/Lyridan/README.md

 ℹ️ *You may receive a SmartScreen warning.
 It is safe to launch; this warning appears because the app is not code-signed with a paid Microsoft certificate.*

 ### 🍎 macOS
-1. Download the newest release (`Lyridan.app`) from the Releases page.
+1. Download the newest release (`Lyridan.dmg`) from the Releases page and open it.
-2. Move the app to your Applications folder or Desktop.
+2. Move the app to your Applications folder.
 3. Launch the app.

 ℹ️ *If macOS warns that the app is from an "Unidentified Developer" or "damaged", right-click (Control+Click) the app and select **Open**, then click **Open** in the dialog box.*